 The Pantheon should be on the top of your list of things to see and many people find it even more impressive than the Colosseum!
-This grand façade of a building was built as a temple in 125 AD and stands today as one of Rome’s most in-tact ancient sites.
+This grand façade of a building was built as a temple in 125 AD and stands today as one of the eternal city’s most in-tact ancient sites.

 One of the prettiest churches to see and a firm rival to the décor of the Vatican is Santa Maria del Popolo, a small and unassuming building with a majestic interior of decorated chapels, ornate paintings, and gold furnishings.

-You’ll likely encounter much fewer crowds that the Vatican too so can appreciate the works of art in peace and quiet.
+You’ll likely encounter much fewer crowds than the Vatican too so can appreciate the works of art in peace and quiet.

-Explore the wonderful architecture of the main Piazza’s and take the opportunity to people watch in a corner café.
-It’s a welcome rest-break after walking around all day.
+Explore the wonderful architecture of the main Piazza and take the opportunity to people-watch in a corner café.
+It’s a welcome rest break after walking around all day.